Matthew 22:36-40 (KJV)

 John 13:34-35

 In the upper room, before going to the cross, Jesus gave his disciples a new commandment.
 He told them to love another, just as he had loved them.
-He went on to say that this love would be the way his disciples would be identified.
-The expressions of love would be their witness.
+He went on to say that this love would be the way his disciples would be identified, and that expressions of love would be their witness to the world.

-Christ calls us to follow his perfect example, and love another.
+Christ calls us to follow his perfect example, and love one another.
 The Apostle John referred to loving one another as “the message that ye have heard from the beginning.”
-He went on to explain that loving one another is how we walk in the light.
-John called the command to love one another “the message” and defined it as a central feature of the gospel.
-(1 John 1:5, 1 John 3:11, 1 John 2:10) The Apostle John concluded that having love like Christ’s is “how we know that we belong to the truth.”
+John went on to explain that loving one another is how we walk in the light.
+John called the command to love one another “the message” and he defined it as a central feature of the gospel.
+(1 John 1:5, 1 John 3:11, 1 John 2:10) The Apostle John concluded that having love like Jesus Christ is “how we know that we belong to the truth.”
 (1 John 3:18-19)

 Galatians 5:6 NIV

-Paul gave perhaps the greatest statement on the necessity of love.
+Paul gave what is perhaps the greatest statement on the necessity of love in the entire bible.
 He wrote that without love, we are nothing.
 Without love, all other aspects of our faith are vain.
-Though we understand all mysteries and prophesies, though we give all our goods to the poor, though we have great gifts of the spirit, without a genuine love for God and our neighbors, we are nothing.
+Though we understand all mysteries and prophecies, though we give all our goods to the poor, though we have great gifts of the spirit, yet without a genuine love for God and our neighbors, we are nothing.
 (1 Cor 13:1-3) Paul concluded that “the only thing that counts is faith expressing itself through love.”
 (Galatians 5:6)

 What Is Love?

-The scripture gives us a clear indication of what love is and what love is not.
 We live in a world were society and culture seeks to change the definition of words.
 Even a religious person seeking to justify themselves will find ways to redefine words and terms in an effort to cloak their deeds in a form of godliness.
+Thankfully, the scripture gives us a clear indication of what love is and what love is not.

 If we should ever be confused about what love is or looks like, we can simply look to scripture to define the word love for us.
 Paul described the characteristics of love in his letter to the Corinthians.